 …A note on omega-3 fatty acids

-The most beneficial omega-3 fats occur naturally in oily fish in the form of eicosapentanoic acid (EPA) and docosahexanoic acid (DHA).
-These fatty acids are thought to contribute to healthy brain function, the heart, joints and general wellbeing.
-The idea that eating fish may reduce the risk of heart disease began in the 1970s and 1980s when it was noted that among the Eskimos in Arctic Greenland (where high consumption of marine animals was the normal diet), heart disease was very low.
-In addition to heart disease, scientists are now investigating the role that fish consumption may have in protecting us against some cancers as well as many chronic diseases including Alzheimer's disease , asthma, depression, diabetes, high blood pressure, macular degeneration, multiple sclerosis and rheumatoid arthritis.
+The most beneficial omega-3 fats occur naturally in oily fish in the form of eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
+These fatty acids are thought to contribute to healthy brain function, the heart, joints and general well-being.
+The idea that eating fish may reduce the risk of heart disease began in the 1970s and 1980s when it was noted that among the Inuits in Arctic Greenland (where high consumption of marine animals was the normal diet), heart disease was very low.
+In addition to heart disease, scientists are now investigating the role that fish consumption may have in protecting us against some cancers as well as many chronic diseases including Alzheimer’s disease , asthma, depression, diabetes, high blood pressure, macular degeneration, multiple sclerosis and rheumatoid arthritis.

 Omega-3 is termed as an essential fatty acid because the body cannot synthesise it, so it must be obtained from the diet.
-To optimise your body's supply of essential fats rich in EPA and DHA, aim to eat oily fish - such as salmon, mackerel, sardines, herring and fresh tuna regularly.
+To optimise your body’s supply of essential fats rich in EPA and DHA, aim to eat oily fish – such as salmon, mackerel, sardines, herring and fresh tuna regularly.
 The Department of Health guidelines state that we should aim to eat fish at least twice a week with at least one portion being an oily variety, like salmon.
 For pregnant and breastfeeding women there is specific guidance.
-EPA and DHA are important for your baby’s developing central nervous system, including the brain, so they make a valuable contribution to a healthy balanced diet during pregnancy, but follow do the NHS advice with regards quantities.
+EPA and DHA are important for your baby’s developing central nervous system, including the brain, so they make a valuable contribution to a healthy balanced diet during pregnancy, but follow do the NHS advice with regards to quantities.

-Salmon can be purchased as either steaks or fillets, fresh, frozen, canned or smoked.
+Salmon can be purchased as either steaks or fillets and be fresh, frozen, canned or smoked.
 Fresh salmon should have smooth, moist skin.
 If it has been sold whole, the eyes should be bright and clear, not cloudy or sunken.
 Rely on your sense of smell to tell you if the fish is fresh.
-If you cannot eat the fresh salmon within a couple of days, it's best to freeze it.
+If you cannot eat the fresh salmon within a couple of days, it’s best to freeze it.
 Once frozen and thawed, it should not be refrozen.